Peppone98/Multiscale_Recoverin/Martini_elnet/README.md

 Gromacs will return you a warning because you are not passing a `.tpr` file (so he doesn't know how to assign the vdw radius).

 # Adding the ions
-You first need to update the topology to reflect the added water (`W        13336`).
-And then you must also add the topology file of the solvent (all these operations aren't done automatically as in groamcs).
+We first need to update the topology to reflect the added water (`W        13336`).
+Then we must also add the topology file of the solvent (all these operations aren't done automatically as in groamcs).
 ```
 gmx grompp -f mdp/minimization.mdp -c system_solv.gro -p system_el.top -o tpr/ions.tpr
 ```